 Gross investment mortgage lending: $176 billion

 Bendigo Bank places a special emphasis on ethical lending.
 Bendigo Bank has developed its own codes of practice regarding lending and complying with the Code of Banking Practice.
 It also complies with the ePayments Code and the Code of Operation for Department of Human Services and Department of Veterans’ Affairs direct Credit Payments.

 Its range of products includes transaction and savings accounts, credit cards, insurance packages, term deposits and business banking solutions.
 Bendigo offers a range of home loans for owner-occupiers and property investors.

 Market share: 2.42%

-Suncorp Bank offers a host of financial planning, investment services, and financial products and services, including home loans.
-One notable product it provides is the Deposit KickStart solution, which allows borrowers looking for an owner-occupier loan to use a family member’s or guarantor’s equity on an existing home as security.
+Suncorp Bank offers financial planning, investment services, and financial products and services, including home loans.
+One notable product it provides is the Deposit KickStart solution.
+This allows borrowers looking for an owner-occupier loan to use a family member’s or guarantor’s equity on an existing home as security.